mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/docs.md

 ## Artifact Proxy and Cache
-The Mender Gateway can understand when a device has an available update and serves artifacts on the server's behalf.
-Without this feature, the device would try downloading the artifacts referenced by the download link contained in the deployment instructions directly from the internet.
+The Mender Gateway can understand when a device has an available update and serves Artifacts on the server's behalf.
+Without this feature, the device would try downloading the Artifacts referenced by the download link contained in the deployment instructions directly from the internet.
 The Mender Gateway will instead replace the download link in the deployment instructions with a local URL served by itself.
-It can also cache the artifacts locally and serve them locally when needed.
-In this way, when multiple devices request the same artifact, it will be downloaded only once and then served from the cache for the subsequent download requests saving bandwidth.
+It can also cache the Artifacts locally and serve them locally when needed.
+In this way, when multiple devices request the same Artifact, it will be downloaded only once and then served from the cache for the subsequent download requests saving bandwidth.
 See the [Mender Gateway User Guide](../../01.Get-started/06.Mender-Gateway/docs.md) for a reference setup of Mender Gateway as an Artifact Proxy.